-The pH value of meat primarily plays a role in relation to the production yield of processed meat products.
 The pH level is about 5.5 in loin and 5.6 in the gammon.

-Research indicates that since the RN- and Halothane gene have been removed from the Danish breeds, pH no longer influences production yield.
+Research indicates that since the RN and Halothane gene have been removed from the Danish breeds, pH no longer influences production yield, which is why pH is no longer part of the breeding goals.